pyladies/pyladies/www/_posts/2014/2014-04-26-Attend-Google-IO-with-PyLadies.md

 * Award recipients must register within 2 weeks of receiving award letter and signup process

 All information here will not be made public, and will be reviewed by PyLadies leadership only.
-Please email [info@pyladies.com](mailto:info@pyladies.com) regarding any questions you have.
+Please [open a issue](https://github.com/pyladies/info/issues/new) regarding any questions you have.

 [**APPLY HERE**](https://docs.google.com/forms/d/1lK9gOqSZKpFu9ZZ_DSDHzYiOQRAgqUYGnBIqcD2vJL0/viewform)